chongshengzhang/Multi_Imbalance/README.md

 -To add Our coming KBS Open Software Paper.

-*If you have any problems, please do not hesitate to send us an email: henucs@qq.com
+*If you have any problems, please do not hesitate to send us an email: chongsheng.zhang@yahoo.com, or, henucs@qq.com.

 # (1) Installation